Last update : 14/10/2017

 1 point for OneNote.

-Of course, there are much less features than in OneNote, but Nebo / MyScript® ‘ team deserves credit for having invented such intuitive gestures for inking text and interactive diagrams.
+Of course, there are much less features than in OneNote, but Nebo / MyScript® ‘ team deserves credit for having invented some intuitive gestures for inking text and interactive diagrams.

-Nevertheless, I can’t figure out how Nebo could be used as a standalone : you really need Word to finalise your text, and formatting the document.
+Nevertheless, I can’t figure out how Nebo could be used as a standalone note-taking app : you really need Word to finalise your text, and formatting your document.